hongfz16/EVA3D/README.md

 </div>

 ## :mega: Updates
+[02/2023] Inference codes for SHHQ, UBCFashion and AIST are released.

 [02/2023] Training codes for DeepFashion with our processed dataset are released.

 [02/2023] Inference codes (512x256 generation on DeepFashion) are released, including colab and huggingface demos.